 Uterine fibroids are common.
-As many as 1 in 5 women may have fibroids during their childbearing years (the time after starting menstruation for the first time and before menopause).
+As many as 1 in 5 women may have fibroids during their childbearing years.
 Half of all women have fibroids by age 50.

 Fibroids are rare in women under age 20.
 They are more common in African-Americans than Caucasians.

 No one knows exactly what causes fibroids.
 They are thought to be caused by:

 - Hormones in the body

 Fibroids can be so tiny that you need a microscope to see them.
 They can also grow to be very large.
 They may fill the entire uterus and may weigh several pounds.
 Although it is possible for just one fibroid to develop, usually there are more than one.

 - In the muscle wall of the uterus (myometrial)